dojo/site/content/blog/en/dojo-resource-widgets.md

 export default HackerNewList;
 ```

-Ok, there's a lot going on here, so let's break it down.
+Ok, a lot is going on here, so let's break it down.

-First thing we do is import the modules to create the widget and use some middleware.
+First, we need to import the modules to create the widget and use some middleware.

 ```ts
 import { create, tsx } from "@dojo/framework/core/vdom";